koreader/contrib/readwisereader.koplugin/README.md

 - At sync, articles which have been archived in Readwise Reader will be deleted from KOReader.
 - Particular types of article, locations and document tags can be excluded from syncing in the settings menu.
 - Highlights and notes that are saved in KOReader are exported to Readwise in the same sync process (disabled by default - enable in the settings menu).
+- Very image heavy files will download, but may cause KOReader to crash if the file is very large.
+Due to the way images are saved and the limitations of HTML files, this is more of an issue than with EPUBs.
+To mitigate this, there is a setting to allow the user to cap the size of a file, after which further images are not downloaded.
+This is set to 10MB by default, but may be changed according to the limits of the user’s setup.
+There is also a toggle to turn off image downloads completely if required.

 ## Limitations and Known Issues:
 - Unfortunately two way highlight syncing is not possible as the Readwise Reader API does not provide the location data required by KOReader.
-- Very image heavy files will download, but may cause KOReader to crash if the file is large.
-Due to the way images are saved and the limitations of HTML files, this is more of an issue that with EPUBs.
-I am looking at ways to negate this.

 ## Installation:
 - Download the ZIP file of the plugin [here](https://github.com/tomtom800/readwisereader/archive/refs/heads/main.zip).
 Extract it.